nyrahul/nyrahul.github.io/_posts/2018-7-7-lollipop-counters.md

 2. Limited use of persistent storage (only in the linear part)
 3. the counter sizes to be smaller (because of its circular nature)

+### Implications on the use of persistent storage
+Use of lollipop counters results in reduced use of flash/persistent storage.
+> The sequence number needs to be backed up in persistent storage only for the
+> linear part.
+If the node reboots while in circular part, then it restarts in the begining of the linear part thus the peers knows that the node has restarted and that the new packets will be the latest pkts.

 ### Lollipop Counter implementation

 Assuming that the sequence window is 16, and the sequence counter size is 1byte.